kubernetes-sigs/kueue/keps/1618-optional-gc-of-workloads/README.md

 information to express the idea and why it was not acceptable.
 -->

-- Leave the current state of things as is,
+- Leave the current state of things as is, not implementing any garbage collection mechanism for finished Workloads.
-- Implement attaching retention policies attached per object like (like `.spec.ttlSecondsAfterFinished`) instead of having global retention policies configured at kueue level but it'd complicate the implementation and add complexity to the feature itself e.g. during reconfiguration of an existing retention policy all existing K8s objects would need to be updated with the new policy.
+- Implement retention policies attached per object (like `.spec.ttlSecondsAfterFinished`) instead of having global retention policies configured at the kueue level.
+However, this would complicate the implementation and add complexity to the feature itself.
+For example, during the reconfiguration of an existing retention policy, all existing Kubernetes objects would need to be updated with the new policy.